yxd97/svpp/README.md

-# SVPP: Mix-matching HLS and Backend Versions in Vitis
+# SVPP: Mixing HLS and Backend Versions in Vitis
 `vpp` means `v++`, the command-line binary for building FPGA bitstreams in the [Vitis Unified Software Platform](https://www.xilinx.com/products/design-tools/vitis.html) from AMD.